sf-wdi-14/notes/lectures/week-2/_1_monday/dawn/test-driven-development.md

 **Write some code**

 Write just enough feature code to make the test pass.
-At this stage, the code does not have to be elegant or clean at all, since it will be refactored later on this process.
+At this stage, the code does not have to be elegant or clean at all, since it will be refactored later on in this process.

 **Run tests**